Child Protection Policy Statement

 - Appointing a Children’s Designated Officer who will take specific responsibility for child safety and act as a main point of contact for parents, children and outside agencies.

-- Be involved in training made available through the various agencies and strengthen links with these agencies.
+- Being involved in training made available through the various agencies and strengthening links with these agencies.

 - Ensuring access to confidential information is restricted to the Children’s Designated Officer or the appropriate external authorities.